rohithateappple/The-Library-Of-Alexandria/README.md

 ### Limitations
-Well obviously I couldn't store an infinite number of strings so the core of it all, the character set is limited to just 32 characters - [a-z,.- !:].
+Well obviously I couldn't store an infinite number of strings!
+So the core of it all, the character set is limited to just 32 characters - [a-z,.- !:].
 Please keep this contraint in mind while inputting text.
 Next is the page limit, only 3200 characters per page is allowed. "pft so small" you say?
 Well how about you calculate what 3200^32 is huh?
 With the jokes aside, my library does contain an immense amount of information.

 ### Screenshot
 ![Screenshot (203)](https://user-images.githubusercontent.com/131531154/233830045-9b8302c1-7a80-445c-84cb-011075bd8cda.png)